 What About Amazon's Terms of Service?

-If you’re caught red handed violating a rule that you didn’t know about, Amazon can be a little merciless.
+If you're caught red-handed violating a rule that you didn't know about, Amazon can be a little merciless.
 They are often unclear about what the problem is.
 Some people have been able to reverse bans by sifting through the TOS and fixing their site, but this can be tough if you're running an online business as a solopreneur.

-Remember that even though Amazon can be unclear, they want you to promote their products.
+Remember that even though Amazon can be unclear, they want affiliate marketers to promote their products.

 They are one of the largest affiliate programs and they want you to be a part of their affiliate team.
 Reinstatement of an Amazon associates account is difficult yet possible.

 But as with all problems, prevention is better than a cure.
 So here are some of the most common violations and things you should never do when posting an Amazon affiliate link: